Get paid for professional social media stalking

 How to find out if someone is a catfish

 If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already.
 You really don't have to be a tech genius to try them out for yourself and start making money.

 But if you're new to the game, here are some top tips:

 Cover all social media channels

-Facebook will probably be your go-to social media platform for stalking purposes, but don't forget Twitter, Instagram, Pinterest and even LinkedIn are all good for informational purposes.
+Facebook will probably be your go-to social media platform for stalking purposes, but don't forget TikTok, Twitter, Instagram, Pinterest and even LinkedIn are all good for informational purposes.

 The more social media profiles a person has, and the more they match up, the more likely they are to be a real person.